Alexei Navalny to be flown to Germany after suspected poisoning | DW | 20.08.2020

 Navalny, who is among President Vladimir Putin's fiercest critics, was hospitalized in the city of Omsk — some 2,200 kilometers (1,367 miles) east of Moscow — after he lost consciousness during a flight to Moscow and his plane made an emergency landing.

-The lawyer suddenly passed out on a flight after apparently drinking black tea at the airport.
+The lawyer suddenly passed out after apparently drinking black tea at the airport.

 Yarmysh is convinced that he was "intentionally poisoned."